genenetwork/gn_server/doc/design.md

 ```

 the returned token also represents a physical disk directory and the
-name can be regenerated using the same input tokenid and user
+name can be regenerated using the same input userid+projectid (if your
+data is sensitive choose hard to guess userid and projectid)
 combination.
-It is storage that is persistent - though it may expire
+This storage area is persistent - though it may expire at
-at some point if the storage is not registered to be fully persistent
+some point if the storage is not registered to be fully persistent
 (see below).
 Typically one token will be used for one analysis.
 That
 is why you can specify a projectid.